-31 Other Statutory Information
+23 Other Statutory Information

-- The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - ii) The Company do not have any transactions with companies struck off. - (iii) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) The Company have not advanced or loaned or invested funds to any other persons or entities, including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (v) The Company have not received any fund from any persons or entities, including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (vi) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (vii) The Company do not have any immovable property so requirements related to disclosure of "title deed not being held in the name of the company" is not applicable to the Company. - (viii) The Company is not required to file quarterly returns/statements with the banks and financial institutions. - 32 Previous year figures have been regrouped/reclassified whenever necessary to confirm this year's classification.
+- The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any (i) Benami property. - The Company do not have any transactions with companies struck off. (ii) - (iii) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) The Company have not advanced or loaned or invested funds to any other persons or entities, including foreign entities (Intermediaries) with the understanding that the Intermediary shall; - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - The Company have not received any fund from any persons or entities, including foreign entities (Funding Party) with the understanding (whether (v) recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (vi) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act.
+1961). - (vii) The Company do not have any immovable property so requirements related to disclosure of "title deed not being held in the name of the company" is not applicable to the Company. - (viii) The Company is not required to file quarterly returns/statements with the banks and financial institutions.